Guidance on Assignment Submission

 The standard deadlines for the submission of each assignment in the current academic year can be found in the programme's annual plan.
 These deadlines will apply to you unless your deadline has been changed as the result of an approved extension or a development agreement.
 The deadline will always be at 9.30am on the day identified.

 It is very important to submit work before your deadline for each assignment.
 The deadline policy is strict and there are severe penalties for submitting work late.
-After a deadline has passed you can still submit work on Moodle for another 72 hours, but anything submitted will have ten marks deducted.
+After a deadline has passed you can still submit work on Moodle for another 72 hours, but anything submitted will have ten marks deducted (for trainees in 2017 cohort and earlier) or will result in a concern being raised (for trainees in the 2018 cohort onwards).
 It is not possible to submit work more than 72 hours after a deadline, and if work is not submitted then a fail mark will be given.
-More details on the consequences of late submission and the criteria for and process of applying for extensions can be found in the programme's deadline policy.
+More details on the consequences of late submission and the criteria for and process of applying for extensions can be found in the programme's deadline policies.